 Battersea Park Children's Zoo

 Set in the beautiful Battersea Park, this small children's zoo is home to all sorts of animals – from farmyard favourites to monkeys, birds and reptiles.
 There is also a contact area where children can see the animals close up and stroke them.
 The zoo is fully accessible with signed events on request, Braille information sheets and disabled toilets.
 You may also want to check out London's City Farms.

 A spectacular art deco house in South East London, Eltham Palace was built in 1936 adjoining the original medieval Great Hall.
 It's set in 19 acres of richly planted gardens with panoramic views over London.
 The palace itself has good access including a touch panel display, audio tour, hearing loop and Braille information on request.
 The gardens are mostly accessible, although there are some uneven surfaces and a deep moat.
 Read about more of London's stately homes and palaces.

 Horniman Museum and Gardens

-One of London's four World Heritage Sites, the impressive Royal Botanic Gardens at Kew are set over 300 acres with more than 30,000 species of living plants.
+One of London's four World Heritage Sites, the impressive Royal Botanic Gardens at Kew is set over 300 acres with more than 30,000 species of living plants.
 For the most part, Kew Gardens are accessible for all.
 There are certain exceptions, such as the galleries in the Palm House and Temperate House.
 Several access amenities are on offer but usually require advance booking.
 These include, for example, disabled parking bays, free wheelchair and mobility scooter hire, and space for one wheelchair on the Kew Explorer tour vehicle.
 It is also possible to book the Discovery mobility bus for groups with special needs.

 Lee Valley Riding Centre